awsdocs/aws-greengrass-developer-guide/doc_source/health-check.md

 ARN: `arn:aws:lambda:::function:GGSecretManager:1`

 `GGShadowService`
-Manages local shadows for connected devices\.
+Manages local shadows for client devices\.
 ARN: `arn:aws:lambda:::function:GGShadowService`

 `GGShadowSyncManager`
-Synchronizes local shadows with the AWS Cloud for the core device and connected devices, if the device's `syncShadow` property is set to `true`\.
+Synchronizes local shadows with the AWS Cloud for the core device and client devices, if the device's `syncShadow` property is set to `true`\.
 ARN: `arn:aws:lambda:::function:GGShadowSyncManager`

 `GGStreamManager`